shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-billing-report-api.md

 }
 ```

-**GET the report status from the Report Service**
+### GET the report status from the report service

-Make a `GET` call with the Report ID to retrieve the status of the
+Make a `GET` call with the Report ID to retrieve the status of the report.
-report.
 Continue making this `GET` call until the {{execution_status}}
 is "ready".
-Then use the \*report-download\* service to save the report
-data to a file, as described in the next step.
+Then use the \*report-download\* service to save the report data to a file, as described in the next step.

 ``` pre
 $ curl -b cookies -c cookies 'https://api.adnxs.com/report?id=39c4855a07e92433947886b5aabd267d'